jobroche/libssh-scanner/README.md

 positional arguments:
   target                An ip address or new line delimited file containing
                         IPs to search for the vulnerability.
+Also accepts a CIDR range.

 optional arguments:
   -h, --help            show this help message and exit